10 Things You Need to Know about the City of High Point

 8. THE CITY SERVES AS A CONNECTING POINT

-The city of High Point is located at a prime location in North Carolina.
-It’s close to major airports in Greensboro (PTI), Charlotte (CLT) and Raleigh (RDU), which connect you to the rest of the world.
+High Point's central location in North Carolina provides close proximity to three major airports in Greensboro (PTI), Charlotte (CLT) and Raleigh (RDU), connecting you to the rest of the world.
 And whether you want to take a trip to the mountains or the beach or anywhere in between, it’s an easy drive because of the city’s central location in the state.

 9. GREENWAYS, PARKS AND MORE FOR THE OUTDOOR ENTHUSIAST

-There’s also no shortage of parks in the city.
-Oak Hollow park complex, which includes the 800-acre Oak Hollow Lake, is open from sunrise to sunset and offers a long list of lake activities including canoeing, fishing, kayaking and more.
-There’s also City Lake Park, a favorite destination for picnicking, and the recently added Hedgecock Dog Park, which provides the perfect place for furry friends to enjoy the outdoors and specialty dog fountains.
+There’s no shortage of parks in the city.
+Oak Hollow Park complex, which includes the 800-acre Oak Hollow Lake, is open from sunrise to sunset and offers a long list of lake activities including canoeing, fishing, kayaking and more.
+There’s also City Lake Park, a favorite destination for picnicking, and the recently added Hedgecock Dog Park, providing the perfect place for furry friends to enjoy the outdoors and specialty dog fountains.
 Be sure to download the Piedmont Discovery App to enjoy all parks within the High Point – Greensboro area.

 10. SUPPORTIVE NONPROFIT COMMUNITY